practical-scientific-computing/practical-scientific-computing.github.io/python/02-syntax.md

 # Basic Python Syntax

-Python is a human friendly, highly readable language that attempts to minimze unnecessary cruft.
-Normally, each line forms a single instructional statement.
+Normally, each line in Python code forms a single instructional statement.
 Using *number literals* and the built-in operators `+` (add) and `-` (subtract), one can construct a simple instruction: